itseez3d/metaperson/docs/leap.md

 ![](./img/leap_victor.png)

-To import your animation, you will need to provide you [Avatar SDK Developer Account](https://accounts.avatarsdk.com/developer/)  credentials.
+To import your animation, you will need to provide your [Avatar SDK Developer Account](https://accounts.avatarsdk.com/developer/)  credentials.
 To understand the concept of developer credentials, please refer to the corresponding [section](https://docs.metaperson.avatarsdk.com/getting_started#developer-credentials) of the documentation.
-This section provides a detailed explanation about what developer credentials are, their purpose, and the steps required to obtain them.
+This section provides a detailed explanation of what developer credentials are, their purpose, and the steps required to obtain them.

 Once you have the `Client ID` and `Client Secret` of your account, enter them in the corresponding fields of the plugin settings. (`Edit->Project Settings->Plugins->Avatar SDK Leap`):

 ![](./img/leap_cred.png)

 Please ensure that your account is equipped with a Pro subscription.
 Additionally, it's important to double-check that you have input your credentials accurately.
-Without these steps, you will encounter difficulties and will not be able to successfully generate the desired animation.
+These steps are necessary for you to successfully generate the desired animation.
 We want to help you avoid any unnecessary frustration, so please take a moment to verify these details before proceeding.

 To import your animation, click the `Window->Avatar SDK Leap` menu to open the plugin window.